xhuangacct/xhuangacct.github.io/content/cv/myresume.md

 Composed the Metasequoia Protecting Action Propaganda Plan for the City Tree of Wuhan, which was highly committed by superiors and later cultivated related public welfare Municipal projects.

 VOLUNTEER EXPERIENCE

-* The Third Middle School of Haiyuan, Ningxia, China Teaching Volunteer, 2011 to 2012
+The Third Middle School of Haiyuan, Ningxia, China,
+: **Teaching Volunteer**, 2011 to 2012
-    Taught Fitting and Health for two semesters, 8 hours per week Led the Student Interest Group of Environment Sustainability, recruiting new members, teaching knowledge-based seminars, and arranging indoor and outdoor activities.
+* Taught Fitting and Health for two semesters, 8 hours per week
+* Led the Student Interest Group of Environment Sustainability, recruiting new members, teaching knowledge-based seminars, and arranging indoor and outdoor activities.
-    Produced a documentary film of teaching volunteering: Seeds of Xihaigu.
+* Produced a documentary film of teaching volunteering: Seeds of Xihaigu.

 AWARD
-	* Excellent Volunteer of Ningxia
+:  Excellent Volunteer of Ningxia